We are still working on this doctrinal statement page, and here’s what we have so far (updated 1/18/2022):

 We believe in the Trinity – God consists of God the Father, God the Son, and God the Holy Ghost.
 For there are three that bear record in heaven, the Father, the Word, and the Holy Ghost: and these three are one.
 1 John 5:7

 We are not ashamed to hold to the Baptist doctrine and distinctives.
-Sadly, most modern Baptist churches have worldly practice, even it they might have a good doctrinal statement.
+Sadly, most modern Baptist churches have worldly practice, even if they might have a good doctrinal statement.
 The Baptist doctrine is simply Bible doctrine, which has been held by Bible-believing Christians beginning with the Apostles through all the years to the present.
-Many of these years, these Bible-believing Christians were called Anabaptists, which means re-baptizers.
+Many of these years, the first 1500 or so, these Bible-believing Christians were called Anabaptists, which means re-baptizers.
 They weren’t really re-baptizers, because the first “baptism” was done as an infant, and therefore cannot be valid, because faith has to come first before one is baptized.
-Around the time of the reformation, some of the Anabaptists followed Menno Simmons who was an ex-catholic priest, and of course like all who leave the catholic faith, retained many catholic errors such as sprinkling for baptism, amillenialism, and eternal insecurity.
+Around the time of the reformation, some of the Anabaptists followed Menno Simons who was an ex-catholic priest, and of course like all who leave the catholic faith, he retained many catholic errors such as sprinkling for baptism, amillenialism, and eternal insecurity.
 These followers became the Mennonites and Amish.
-The ones who weren’t led astray by this Menno Simmons went on to become simply Baptists.
+The ones who weren’t led astray by this Menno Simons went on to become simply Baptists.
 So Baptists really aren’t protestants because they were never part of the catholic faith; they were simply Bible-believing Christians.
 In fact, in addition to great persecution against Baptists by catholics, some of the reformers also actually persecuted Baptists, and it seems there is still animosity shown today against real Baptists by protestants and catholics.
 I do not capitalize the words protestant and catholic, because this would be an unmerited honor toward these groups.
 Mennonites, Amish, and similar groups would have you believe that they are the true Anabaptists, and that only they hold the right doctrine, but as I explained above, it isn’t that way.

 We reject Replacement Theology.
 Israel is Israel, and the Church is the Church.
 Any Israelite is welcome to join Jesus’ church.
 We do not want to become an Israelite, however, we are Abraham’s children based on this verse: Know ye therefore that they which are of faith, the same are the children of Abraham.
 Galatians 3:7.
 We pray for the Peace of Jerusalem, and for salvation of Israelites.
 Pray for the peace of Jerusalem: they shall prosper that love thee.
 Peace be within thy walls, and prosperity within thy palaces.
 Psalm 122:6-7.
 When we read news of Israel, we root for Israel, because Jerusalem is the apple of God’s eye.
 For thus saith the LORD of hosts; After the glory hath he sent me unto the nations which spoiled you: for he that toucheth you toucheth the apple of his eye.
 Zechariah 2:8.
 Yes, Judea and Samaria (what the world calls West Bank) belong to Israel.
 We stand with Israel.
 And I will bless them that bless thee, and curse him that curseth thee: and in thee shall all families of the earth be blessed.
 Genesis 12:3.